 Jonathan has a particular interest in the ballast water management regulations and has advised the United Kingdom’s Maritime & Coastguard Agency on the challenges in enforcing the IMO Ballast Water Management Convention requirements.

 Jonathan has worked in Singapore and London and is now based in Newcastle upon Tyne.
-He also practices as a notary public.
+He practices as a notary public.
 Jonathan regularly speaks and leads workshops on maritime legal topics in the United Kingdom, India and the Far East.
-He advocates the use of plain English and is a member of Clarity International.

 - Advising oil tanker owner on shipbuilding contract re-negotiation and on related guarantees.